kaweendras/workers-ai-cloudflare/Gradio-UI/README.md

 - **Text-to-Image Generation**: Create images from text descriptions
 - **Advanced Inpainting**: Edit specific parts of existing images using masks with full control
+- **nanoBanana Image Processing**: Process images with text prompts using the nanoBanana model
+- **Image Gallery**: View all generated images in one place
 - **Multiple Models**: Support for various AI models
 - **Real-time Preview**: Instant image generation and display
 - **Easy-to-use Interface**: Drag-and-drop functionality